Documentation - Weapons Guide

 - Weapon Mechanics

 In most games all players are equipped with a pistol and two of their favorite loadout weapons.
-Furthermore, explosive weapons can be collected in the arena, such as grenades, mines and rockets, unless these are disabled via the
+Furthermore, explosive weapons can be collected in the arena, such as grenades and mines, to bolster their offensive abilities.

-These weapons can be chosen in the profile game menu, and it is even possible to change the weapon selection mid-match by pressing the comma key (per default).
+These weapons can be chosen in the profile game menu, and it is possible to change the weapon selection mid-match by pressing the comma key (per default).
 Note that one or both of the loadout weapon slots can be randomized.
-All of loadout weapons come with an unlimited supply of ammo, but must be reloaded when the clip is empty.
-Each weapon has two unique fire modes.

 Explosive weapons can be collected from certain spots of the arena.
 Unlike other weapons, they cannot be reloaded.